rikhuijzer/blog/posts/bubble.md

 > Even though asset prices had visibly collapsed by early 1992, the economy's decline continued for more than a decade.

 The sounds exactly like the current situation.
-Governments are printing lots of money, that is, an _excessive monetary easing policy_ comparable to the policy used to **recover** from the financial crisis of 2007.
+Governments are printing lots of money, and one could call it an _excessive monetary easing policy_.
+The policy is comparable to the policy used to **recover** from the financial crisis of 2007.

 \figure{/assets/everything-is-fine/fed.jpg}{Money supply}{Federal Reserve buyback of US debt}{https://returnontime.com/quantitative-easing-2008-vs-2020/}{Return on Time}